 #16.
 Pack accordingly, ensure you have the relevant clothing and footwear for the climate and equipment for the activities in which you intend to participate.

 #17.
 Limit yourself to carry-on.
 Save time and energy by negating the need to wait for checked luggage and carry heavy bags to and from your destination.
+Don’t forget to keep your valuables close at hand, a security belt is a great option for storing your passport and cash when you’re on the move.

 #18.
 Get creative, these DIY travel hacks will change the way you look at bulldog clips and contact lens cases.